 In other studies, I’ve found that targeted interventions that train or cue people to adopt a more distanced perspective through the words they use to reflect on the self can reduce their anxieties concerning real-world concerns, and buffer emotionally vulnerable individuals against increases in depression over time.

 TL;DR : To a large extent, psychologists have conceptualized emotion regulation as a deliberate process that requires effort.
 I’m interested in how that the structure of language itself may support emotion regulation by allowing people to intuitively and seamlessly gain psychological distance.
 I’ve also discovered in another line of research that stereotypes related to motherhood and STEM may be interfering with young women’s identities and motivation to pursue STEM fields.
-And to find out whether basic processes that support emotion regulation in the lab can be leveraged to improve people’s ability to regulate their thoughts, feelings, and behaviors in daily life, I’ve helped design several interventions, including a large-scale curriculum which will be tested in an RCT with ~20,000 students.
+To find out whether basic processes that support emotion regulation in the lab can be leveraged to improve people’s ability to regulate their thoughts, feelings, and behaviors in daily life, I’ve helped design several interventions, including a large-scale school-based curriculum intervention, which will be tested in an RCT with ~20,000 students.